 Weight Loss Tracker

-As Dick Kusleika pointed out in the comments, simply downloading the workbook doesn’t have any effect on your weight.
+As Dick Kusleika pointed out in the comments for the Weight Loss Tracker, simply downloading the workbook doesn’t have any effect on your weight.
 Apparently it takes a bit of effort, including dietary changes and maybe some <gasp> exercise.
 Can’t Microsoft invent something to make weight loss easier?
 I don’t even care if it has menus or a Ribbon!